openreasoner/openreasoner.github.io/docs/usage/data.md

 - **System Requirements**: Same as the root requirements

 - **Raw data**: this is the data you want to generate annotation for.
 In this repo, we provide an example dataset named `extracted_problems_and_answers.json`.
-(TODO: Description of the data?
-Copy the report here?).
 A snapshot will look like:

 ```json
 [